prestonharberts/fedora-40-configuration/docs/extensions.md

   - Display
     - Show status indicator in top panel: Never
     - Notifications: Off
-- Compiz alike magic lamp effect
+- Compiz alike magic lamp effect (only if computer will not lag)
   - Duration (ms): 250
 - Dash to Dock by michele_g
   - Position and size